manyducksco/dolla/README.md

 }
 ```

-As you may have guessed, you can pass Readables and Writables as props and slot them in in exactly the same way.
+As you may have guessed, you can pass States as props and slot them in in exactly the same way.
 This is important because Views do not re-render the way you might expect from other frameworks.
 Whatever you pass as props is what the View gets for its entire lifecycle.

 ### View Helpers